Bijesse/fibonacci-java-uninstrumented/README.md

 # Sample Java Application with no Instrumentation Code
 This repository contains a simple Java application to calculate the nth number (between 1-90) in the Fibonacci sequence.
 It has no front end and runs locally in a terminal window.
-The built in load generaotr will generate and error every 4th attempt as it attempts to calculate a number outside of 1-90 on these attempts.
+The built in load generator will generate and error every 4th attempt as it attempts to calculate a number outside of 1-90 on these attempts.

 This application has not been instrumented.
 For an instrumented version of the same application, see the following repositories: